devcayed/dotfiles/README.md

 # dotfiles

-The most awesome collection of `~/dotfiles` that can be found on entire GitHub! :p (preview screenshots of both desktop & laptop at the bottom!)
+The most awesome collection of `~/dotfiles` that can be found on entire GitHub! :p<br>
+(preview screenshots of both desktop & laptop as well as my own terminal palette at the bottom!)

 ## details